javiergs/CSC5090/README.md

 # Cobot Simulator
-A Java Desktop Application that receives six numbers via TCP connection and display them as the angles of a six joints robotic arm.
+A Java desktop application that receives six numbers via a TCP connection and displays them as the angles of a six-joint robotic arm.
-The tester package is a random numbers generator server that can be used to test the Cobot Simulator.
+The tester package includes a random number generator server for testing the Cobot Simulator.

 # Head Simulator
-The Head Simulator is a Java Desktop Application that is a head following the mouse cursor.
+The Head Simulator is a Java desktop application where a head follows the mouse cursor.
 The head position is streamed to port 8888 and can be received by a client application.
-The tester package is a client that receives the head position and displays it on console.
+The tester package includes a client that receives the head position and displays it on the console.

 # Simulator 3